ehma90/checking-redux/README.md

 # Checking Redux

-Refreshing my brain of how redux works.
+A quick recap of how redux works.